• Skip to primary navigation

 • Popular artists: Includes artists like Kumi Koda, LiSA, and Eir Aoi.

-• Instrumentals: Utilizes diverse and catchy melodies.
+• Instrumentals: Uses diverse and catchy melodies.

 • Cultural connection: Resonates with fans of Japanese pop culture.